klschoef/lifexplore/README.md

 npm run-script gen-dres-dev-client
 ```

+6. Copy src/app/shared/services/local-config-example.ts to src/app/shared/services/local-config.ts and adjust the values to your needs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.